kentaro0919/100-days-of-code/log.md

 **Thoufhts:**

-**Todays's Progress** Update Djangot to 2.0 test is working! move selenium test to FireFox.
+**Todays's Progress** Update Django to 2.0 test is working! move selenium test to FireFox.

 ### Plans ###